The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note provides an overview of specific types of insurance transactions and the associated VAT treatment.
-This note should be read in conjunction with the Insurance overview and Insurance intermediaries and agents guidance notes.
+This note should be read in conjunction with the Exemption ― insurance ― overview and Exemption ― insurance ― brokers and agents guidance notes.

 The sale of part-paid endowment policies are not exempt under the insurance exemption due to the fact that the risk covered by the underlying insurance remains with the original policyholder.
 However, this will be treated as a finance transaction so any consideration received will be exempt.

 Businesses may offer engineering insurance that is intended to protect large capital items of machinery against damage or faults.
 The insurer may also offer the customer an inspection service in connection with the insurance product which may be used to reduce claims or the level of cover offered.

 If the inspection services are provided separately and are not incidental to the supply of the insurance, they may be liable to VAT at the standard rate.
 If they are supplied in connection with the insurance, then the business needs to ascertain whether a single composite supply of exempt insurance has been provided.
 Please see the Single or multiple supplies ― application of Card Protection Plan and Levob Verzekeringen guidance note for more information on what constitutes a single supply for VAT purposes.